How Much Does a Deck Cost in Cambridge? 2026 Price Guide

 In Cambridge, common choices are:

-Railing cost drivers (KWC-focused): /decks/blog.
+Railing cost drivers (KWC-focused): Deck railing cost in Ontario.

 4) Decking material (PT vs composite)